nejcstopno/webpage/content/publication/_index.md

 ## 2019

- - Shade, Stopnisek (2019).
+ - Shade and __Stopnisek__ (2019).
 Abundance-occupancy distributions prioritize core microbiomes from sequencing datasets.
 Current Opinion in Microbiology 49:50-58.

  - Grady*, Sorensen*, __Stopnisek*__, Guittar, Shade (2019).
 Assembly and seasonality of core